yuchen-sh/yuchen-sh.github.io/index.md

 ### <font color='blue'>Recent News</font>

-* Congrats on the acceptance of our three papers focusing on UAV Localization, Complex Neural Networks, and Spatial-Temporal Prediction Model for mmWave Networking at the IEEE Global Communications Conference (GLOBECOM)!
+* Congrats on the acceptance of our three papers focusing on UAV Localization, Complex Neural Networks, and Spatial-Temporal Prediction Model at the IEEE Global Communications Conference (GLOBECOM)!

 * We got the Best Paper Award for our paper titled "E-App: Adaptive mmWave Access Point Planning with Environmental Awareness in Wireless LANs” at IEEE International Conference on Computer Communications and Networks (ICCCN)!